Published on January 19, 2023 in Finances

 From childcare and education resources to free tax prep and financial coaching, United Way for Southeastern Michigan partners with hundreds of organizations across the region to provide services that help families become stable and ensure children can thrive.

-This year, VITA sites run by Accounting Aid and Wayne Metro are focused on helping families take advantage of the expanded CTC, which saw a one-time increase in funds provided to families with children in 2021.
+This year, VITA sites run by Accounting Aid and Wayne Metro are focused on helping families take advantage of valuable tax credits that can lead to thousands of dollars in cash benefits.

 Scheduling for appointments with Accounting Aid and Wayne Metro is available through our easy-to-use online tool or by calling 2-1-1.
 For appointments at locations in Macomb County, use the Macomb County Veteran’s Services’ scheduling tool.